jrathlev/InnoUnpacker-Windows-GUI/readme.md

 [Inno Setup](http://www.jrsoftware.org/isinfo.php) is a popular program for making software installations.
-To verify and get files out of the self-extracting executable, only an open source console application is available:
+To verify and get files out of the self-extracting executable, these open source console application are available:

 - Original version [Innounp](http://sourceforge.net/projects/innounp) (can be used up to InnoSetup 6.1)
 - Updated Unicode version [Innounp-1](innounp-1) (can be used up to InnoSetup 6.3)